 Blue duikers live throughout central, eastern, and southern Africa.
 They inhabit a wide variety of forest and woodlands, including lowland rainforest, gallery forest, coastal scrub farmland, dense thicket, and montane forest.
-At the Maryland Zoo, you can see a blue duiker roaming the floor of the African Aviary in African Journey.

 Blue duikers are forest antelope that spend most of their time foraging for fruit and other plant materials to eat.
 They are most active at dawn and at dusk.
 They are known to follow in the wake of monkeys and birds, eating fruit that those animals drop.